rostro36/Notes/Big Data/Week 09/09_readings.md

 This measure is needed, because scalability is often too much emphasized instead of computing time on a smaller (for many enterprises, more reasonable) systems.

 Reasons why complicated systems (often) perform worse than a single thread:
-- higher level language, in extreme cases a new idea is only faster, because the implementation of that datastructure is more optimized in that language.
+- higher level language, in extreme cases a new idea is only faster, because the implementation of that data structure is more optimized in that language.
 - administrative overhead, to check who started and finished already.
-- "over-balancing", sometimes spreading the data to other nodes, that then can all keep the information of their partition in memory, takes more time than doing the same job on one node from disk (e.g. each datapoint only has to be used once).
+- "over-balancing", sometimes spreading the data to other nodes, that then can all keep the information of their partition in memory, takes more time than doing the same job on one node from disk (e.g. each data point only has to be used once).
 - the big data system only allows one set of programming paradigm (e.g. MapReduce) instead of a more general framework.
 - the wrong algorithm/data layout is used, that scales well into big data, but has bad caching and other optimizations for small data.